-Gout attacks are first treated with high doses of anti-inflammatory drugs or steroids to stop the attack.
-These are considered first-line treatments.
-They’re prescribed before long-term treatments, and are used until your doctor confirms that your body has reduced your levels of uric acid in the blood.
+Before long-term treatments, your doctor will likely prescribe a high dose of anti-inflammatory drugs or steroids.
+These first-line treatments reduce pain and inflammation.
+They’re used until your doctor confirms that your body has reduced the levels of uric acid in your blood on its own.

-- Colchicine.
-This effective pain reliever can stop a gout flare-up at the first sign of an attack.
-It has been shown to reduce gout flare-ups by 85 percent.
+Colchicine (Colcrys, Mitigare): This prescription pain reliever can stop a gout flare at the first sign of an attack.
 Low doses of the drug are well-tolerated, but higher doses may cause side effects such as nausea, vomiting, and diarrhea.

-- Corticosteroids.
-Prednisone is the most commonly prescribed corticosteroid.
-It can be taken orally or injected into the affected joint to relieve pain and inflammation.
+Corticosteroids: Prednisone is the most commonly prescribed corticosteroid.
+It can be taken by mouth or injected into the affected joint to relieve pain and inflammation.
 It can also be injected into the muscle when several joints are affected.
-Corticosteroids are usually given to those who aren’t able to tolerate NSAIDs or colchicine.
-People with diabetes may experience changes in blood sugar levels when taking corticosteroids.
+Corticosteroids are usually given to people who can’t tolerate NSAIDs or colchicine.

 Long-term medication options include:

-- Allopurinol (Lopurin and Zyloprim).
-This is the most commonly prescribed medication for lowering uric acid levels.
-According to the Arthritis Foundation, it can take three to six months to take effect, so you may experience a flare-up during that time.
-This can be treated with one of the first-line treatments to help relieve symptoms.
+Allopurinol (Lopurin and Zyloprim): This is the most commonly prescribed medication for lowering uric acid levels.
+It may take several weeks to take full effect, so you may experience a flare during that time.
+If you do have a flare, it can be treated with one of the first-line treatments to help relieve symptoms.

-- Febuxostat (Uloric).
-This oral medication blocks an enzyme that breaks purine into uric acid, preventing uric acid production.
-Febuxostat is metabolized mainly by the liver, so it’s safe for those with kidney disease.
+Febuxostat (Uloric): This oral medication blocks an enzyme that breaks purine into uric acid.
+This prevents your body from making uric acid.
+Febuxostat is processed mainly by the liver, so it’s safe for people with kidney disease.

-- Probenecid (Benemid and Probalan).
-This medication is mostly prescribed to those whose kidneys don’t properly excrete uric acid.
-It helps the kidneys increase excretion so that your uric acid level stabilizes.
-It’s not recommended for those with kidney disease.
+Probenecid (Benemid and Probalan): This medication is mostly prescribed for people whose kidneys don’t excrete uric acid properly.
+It helps the kidneys increase excretion so that your uric acid level becomes stable.
+It’s not recommended for people with kidney disease.